Nevada-Way/ngbase-pwa-fb/README.md

 - ✔ Tested & passed deploy on netlify.
 Worked well using netlify's own environment variables used as substitute for the .env which is excluded from the git repo.

+### chp-04-angular-fire

+This chapter focuses on Firebase Firestore

+- ✔ I created a FB project in the FB console.
+- ✔ Installed @angular/fire
+- ✔ In .env file I set the real values for the firebase & Firestore API I also did this in the netlify environment values UI.
+- ✔ Added firebase as provider in app.config.ts
+- ✔ I created a firestore service in the services folder, this holds the generic CRUD functions for firestore, any service/component in the app can use these because they are generic.
+- ✔ I also created another service for CRUD operations, this is a specific service for the app's log-entries.
+  The concept is seperation of concerns, each service is focused on its specific task, so we dont want all of them interacting with the fb api, so one shared service focuses on the interface with fb-api while all the rest are focused on their tasks and interface with the shared service.

+- ✔ I implemented the CRUD functionality of the log-entries to be triggered automaticaly every time the app.component constructor is activated (page refreshes)

+- BACKLOG
+- ❌ Need to name the doc id with a timestamp so that they are listed in FB console chronologicaly.

+- ❌ Need to implement a UI to play around with the db Add a button that when clicked creates a new log entry.

+- ❌ A input field to input id of item exiting db doc and radio buttons as follows :
+  (1) Radio button to Read message of doc
+  (2) Radio button to Update the doc (a hard-coded text is concatenated to start of message) (3) Radio button to Delete the doc

+FYI : This code is not intended for UI interaction , just the programmer can set values in the code or comment out in order to control the app.
+This chp-04 is meant as base to develop your own interactions with FB.

+### =========================================================================================

+### chp-05-firebase-rtdb

+This chapter focuses on Firebase Realtime Database

+- ✔ To the existing FB project (used in chp-04) I added the Realtime DB tool
+- ✔ I created a generic service (rtdb.service)to directly interact with the rtdb.
+- It curently has these methods :

+  - createEntry()
+  - updateEntry()
+  - completeOverwriteEntry()
+  - appendFbUnixTimestampToObject()

+- ✔ I created a specific feature service (user-db.service) to interact with the rtdb service.
+- It curently has a createNewUser() method with two feature options:

+  - An option to insert a timestamp property to the data object (in unix format )
+  - An option to have the db root-name of the object to be a firebase sequential key code otherwise the root-name will be the last part of the path argument.

+- ✔ To verify that the services work I created a testRealTimeDbService() function in the app.component and invoke it from ngOnInit().
+Its only action is to create a new user object.

+- BACKLOG
+- ❌ Add the read capability
+- ❌ Add the delete capability
+- ❌ In the user-db.service add an updateUser() function
+- ❌ Add function that fetches a list (like list of all the users)

 ### ===============================================================

 ### INSTRUCTION ON CREATING A NEW REPO FROM ANY ONE OF THE BRANCHES